molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

 ---

-This tutorial will break down into steps how to load a CSV file into FeatureBase using a streaming source, but if you'd rather look at the finished tutorial, please see the full source code at the bottom of this article.
+This tutorial will break down into steps how to load a CSV file into FeatureBase using an ingest endpoint, but if you'd rather look at the finished tutorial, please see the full source code at the bottom of this article.

 ## Configuring account credentials and files